stabilefrisur/xsam/README.md

     'B': [4, 5, 6]
 })

-# Save the DataFrame to a CSV file
+# Save the DataFrame to a CSV filev
 save(df, 'data', 'csv', Path('data'))
 ```